-D.1 Simulations with ambiguity aversion following Banerjee et al. (2020)
+D.1 Simulations with ambiguity aversion following Banerjee et al. 2020

 Overview First, we examine the incentives of subjective expected utility, in addition to learning and persuasion.
-Following Banerjee et al. (2020), we simulate the optimal experimentation design, parameterizing the model based on the experimentation setup and estimated heterogeneous treatment effects from Section ??.
-As predicted by Banerjee et al. (2020), when the decision maker (central government) places heavier weight on its subjective expected utility, deterministic experimentation becomes more justified than randomization.
-However, even if we place 100% of the weight on decision maker's subjective expected utility, the optimal design of the deterministic experimentation would only induce positive selection with t-stats = 0.813, which is substantially lower than the positive selection that actually occurs.
-We further extend the simulation exercise among all policy experiments, and we conservatively assume that the heterogeneous treatment effect would be twice as large as one observes in the case of fiscal empowerment reform; we obtain qualitatively similar conclusions.
+Following Banerjee et al. 2020, we simulate the optimal experimentation design, parameterizing the model based on the experimentation setup and estimated heterogeneous treatment effects from Section 6.2.
+As predicted by Banerjee et al. 2020, when the decision maker (central government) places heavier weight on its subjective expected utility, deterministic experimentation becomes more justified than randomization.
+However, even if we place 100% of the weight on the decision maker's subjective expected utility, the optimal design of the deterministic experimentation would only induce positive selection with mean t-stats = (0.006, 0.051, -0.006) for each of the three experiments, which is substantially lower than the positive selection that actually occurs.
 Under reasonable assumptions, motivations to maximize subjective expected utility alone is not able to justify the level of deviation from representativeness in experimentation site selection that we observe.

-Banerjee et al. (2020) present a model wherein a decision maker (DM) must balance maximizing their own subjective expected utility, a function of the DM's priors, against maximizing expected utility for others with potentially hostile priors.
+Banerjee et al. 2020 present a model wherein a decision maker (DM) must balance maximizing their own subjective expected utility, a function of the DM's priors, against maximizing expected utility for others with potentially hostile priors.